Can I Take My Medication With Me On Holiday?

 This rule is the same for prescribed tablets, and tablets that you have bought without a prescription, so you won’t need to worry about documentation.

-What medicines can I take in my hold luggage?
+Which medicines you can take in your hold luggage

 You can take any other medication you may need for your trip with you in your hold luggage.